ketile/ketile.github.io/physical-web/nRF-Blinky/README.md

 * Press Button 1 on the nRF52 DK to send notifications to the Web App.

 ## Source code
-The nRF52 firmware source code is available in the [nRF52-ble-app-lbs](https://github.com/NordicSemiconductor/nRF52-ble-app-lbs) repository.
+* The nRF52 firmware source code is available in the [nRF52-ble-app-lbs](https://github.com/NordicSemiconductor/nRF52-ble-app-lbs) repository.
-The Anbdroid App source code is available in the [Android-nRF-Blinky](https://github.com/NordicSemiconductor/Android-nRF-Blinky) repository.
+* gThe Android App source code is available in the [Android-nRF-Blinky](https://github.com/NordicSemiconductor/Android-nRF-Blinky) repository.

 ## LED Button Service UUIDs
 * LBS Service `00001523-1212-efde-1523-785feabcd123`